Killing of Fong Lee: Legal proceedings

 Lee's family sought judicial action in federal court.
 The federal case, which was presided over by Judge Paul A. Magnuson, considered if Andersen's use of force was excessive and if his actions were malicious and should therefore result in compensatory damages.
-The police said at trial that the stolen gun recovered in 2004 was not the same gun in Lee's possession the day of the July 22, 2006, shooting as there had been a mix-up in the identification and paperwork, and that Lee's gun had not been in police custody prior to Andersen fatally shooting Lee.
+The police testified at trial that the stolen gun recovered in 2004 was not the same gun in Lee's possession the day of the July 22, 2006 shooting.
+They said that there had been a mix-up in the identification and paperwork, and that Lee's gun had not been in police custody prior to Andersen's fatally shooting Lee.
 On May 27, 2009, a federal jury, which did not have any racial minority representation, decided against the family of Lee and ruled that Andersen's use of force was lawful.

 The family of Lee appealed the federal case to the 8th Circuit Court of Appeals, which upheld the jury's verdict in a ruling in August 2010.
-The Supreme Court of the United States declined to hear the case in December 2010, which let the lower court ruling stand.
+The Supreme Court of the United States declined to hear the case in December 2010.
+This resulted in the lower court ruling standing.

 Aftermath

 Jason Andersen

 Andersen received a Medal of Valor, the police department's second-highest honor, in 2008.
 In July 2009, Andersen was placed on administrative leave by the police department after allegations of domestic violence.
 He was fired by the department in September 2009 after an internal investigation.
 In 2010, Andersen was charged, but acquitted at trial, of a federal civil rights charge for allegedly kicking a Black teenager in the head during a 2006 arrest incident.
-By 2020, Andersen was employed by Minneapolis Police Department as a chaplain coordinator.
+By 2020, Andersen was employed by the Minneapolis Police Department as a chaplain coordinator.

 Protests

-The shooting created tension between the Hmong American community in Minneapolis and the police department with concerns of racial bias in policing.
+The shooting created tension between the Hmong American community in Minneapolis and the police department, with community concerns raised of racial bias in policing.
 A 150-person protest over Lee's death was held at Minneapolis City Hall on July 26, 2006.
 Community activists called for an independent investigation at a rally on March 30, 2009.
 A protest over Lee's death was held in north Minneapolis on October 2, 2010.

 Controversy about Lee's death was renewed during protests over the police murder of George Floyd in 2020.
+He was an unarmed man.

-Lee's family and Hmong American activists joined Black Lives Matter protesting police brutality during the 2020–2023 Minneapolis–Saint Paul racial unrest.
-In 2021, demonstrators placed a memorial for Lee at the George Floyd Square occupied protest.
+During racial unrest in 2020-2023 Minneapolis-Saint Paul, Lee's family and Hmong American activists joined those of the Black Lives Matter movement in protesting against police brutality.
+In 2021, demonstrators placed a memorial for Lee at the protest at what became known as George Floyd Square.